 Most of us are challenged in getting and staying healthy every day.

 However, a diet rich in whole-food phytonutrients needs to be consumed daily and as an on-going strategy.
-Healthy foods are not like medications in that they treat symptoms and do little for a permanent cure.
-Fortunately, they also do not have complications of undesirable (side) effects.
+Healthy foods are not like medications which treat symptoms and do little for a permanent cure.
+Fortunately, healthy foods also do not have complications of undesirable (side) effects.

 Clearly, the medical industry is a business and a patient cured is a customer lost.
 This means if more components are mixed as proprietary cocktails they deliver more profits over time.

 The bad news is that now agriculture has joined the business model.

 Our factory farmed foods and even the plant selections grown organically or in home gardens are not nutritionally rich enough to have any hope of making us feel better, get healthy, look younger or age more slowly.

 Modern produce is low in fibre and depleted in the phytonutrients that are associated with this fibre.
 Whole classes of antioxidants, for example, have been bred out of our fruits by accident rather than design.
 Organic acids are all but gone (notice how quickly lemons spoil these days) and bad sugars (sucrose and fructose) are in high concentrations.

 Our fruits and even the vegetables we see on offer, tend to be sweeter, more juicy and bigger than they were 50 years ago.
 Our farmed animal meats are higher in saturated fats and even wild caught seafood comes loaded with nano-plastics.